MinYoungChoe/IPC144/W01/README.md

-This is first workshop in First Semester.
+# Workshop #1: A Simple C Program implementing standard output.
-A Simple C Program implementing standard output
+This is first work that I have done using c Language.